CashScript/cashscript/README.md

 CashScript is a high-level programming language for smart contracts on Bitcoin Cash.
 It offers a strong abstraction layer over Bitcoin Cash' native virtual machine, Bitcoin Script.
 Its syntax is based on Ethereum's smart contract language Solidity, but its functionality is very different since smart contracts on Bitcoin Cash differ greatly from smart contracts on Ethereum.
 For a detailed comparison of them, refer to the blog post [_Smart Contracts on Ethereum, Bitcoin and Bitcoin Cash_](https://kalis.me/smart-contracts-eth-btc-bch/).

 This repository contains the code for the CashScript compiler & command line tool under [`packages/cashc/`](/packages/cashc).
-This repository also contains the code for the CashScript JavaScript SDK under [`packages/cashscript/`](/packages/cashscript).
+This repository also contains the code for the CashScript TypeScript SDK under [`packages/cashscript/`](/packages/cashscript).
 The source code of the [CashScript.org](https://cashscript.org) website is included under [`website/`](/website).
 Visit the website for a detailed [Documentation](https://cashscript.org/docs/) on the CashScript language and SDK.

 ## The CashScript Language